ShUbHkHaNdElWaL493/Proportional-Integral-Derivative-Algorithm/README.md

-# Proportional-Integral-Derivative-Algorithm
+# PID-Algorithm

-This repository contains the code for a PID algorithm.
+This repository contains the code for a Proportional-Integral-Derivative algorithm.
-The code has been programmed using Visual Studio Code.
+The code has been programmed using Visual Studio Code through C++.